 A friend of mine once criticized me for being “too nice.”

-I realized now that I was destined to help others.
-I knew I was alive to help the world become a better place.
-Saving him had saved me.
+I was alive to help the world become a better place.

 I believe there is good in all of us.